wat3rm3ll0n/dogadoption/Project_Cleaned.md

     ## 3 Dog          45366
     ## 4 Other         4428

-In the initial dataset, it appears that there are 1919 unique breeds of animals.
+In the initial dataset, it appears that there are 1919 unique breeds of dogs.

     ## # A tibble: 1,919 x 1
     ##    breed